aarashgoodarzi/constrainter/README.md

         .endConstraints()
  ```

- In above samples Constrainter sets constarint to superview but you can define where to centerHorizontally/centerVertically.
+ In above samples, Constrainter sets constarint to superview but you can define where to centerHorizontally/centerVertically.

  # Constraint to right/left/top/bottom and height/width